noahpitts/godRay/proposal.md

 ## Schedule
 ### Week 1: Research, Environment, Resources
+For the first week we will be setting up our build environment, collecting neccesarry research for implementing volumetric rendering, developing a set of model files for use in the program, and familurizing ourselves with the Optix SDK.

 ### Week 2: Optix Pathtracer
+For week two, our plan is to implement the Optix Pathtracer program with the requirements set in goal 1 with the exemption for volumetric rendering.

 ### Week 3: Volumetric Attenuation
+For week three we will be implementing the first portion of the volumetric rendering problem, attenuation.
+We will start testing the performance of our program during this week.

 ### Week 4: Volumetric Scattering
+For week four we will be implementing the second portion of the volumetric rendering problem, scattering.
+We will continue testing performance this week, and finish our write up and presentation.

 ## Resources
 ### GPU Rendering